interview-quiz/interview-quiz.github.io/angular.md

 ### 🏆 When to Use `@defer`:
 - For sections of the UI that are not critical to the user experience (e.g., large banners, advertisements, extra content sections).
 - When you need to prioritize the initial rendering of key components and defer others.

+Angular's change detection is a crucial mechanism that ensures the synchronization between the component's data model and its view.
+Here’s a detailed overview of how it works, its strategies, and its optimization techniques.

+## What is Angular Change Detection?

+Change detection in Angular is responsible for monitoring changes in the application state and updating the user interface accordingly.
+This process ensures that the view reflects the current state of the data model, providing a seamless user experience.
+Changes can originate from various sources, including:

+- User interactions (e.g., clicks, keyboard events)
+- Asynchronous operations (e.g., HTTP requests, timers)
+- Direct updates to component properties

+Whenever a change occurs, Angular's change detection mechanism triggers to check all components in the application tree to see if they need to be updated[1][5].

+## How Change Detection Works

+Angular maintains a hierarchical tree of components, and each component has an associated change detector.
+When a change is detected, Angular traverses this tree from the root downwards, checking each component to determine if it needs to update its view.
+This involves comparing the current state of the model with its previous state[5][7].

+### Change Detection Cycle

+1. **Triggering Events**: Change detection can be triggered by various events such as user actions or asynchronous operations.
+2. **Traversal**: Angular starts from the root component and checks each child component in sequence.
+3. **Update**: If a component's data model has changed, Angular updates the view accordingly.

+## Change Detection Strategies

+Angular provides two primary strategies for managing change detection:

+### 1. Default Strategy

+In this mode, Angular checks every component in the tree whenever a change is detected.
+This means that even minor changes can lead to a complete traversal of the entire component tree, which may affect performance in larger applications[1][5].

+### 2. OnPush Strategy

+The OnPush strategy optimizes performance by limiting when change detection occurs.
+With this strategy, Angular only checks a component when:

+- A new reference is passed to an `@Input()` property.
+- An event occurs within the component itself.
+- An observable that the component subscribes to emits a new value.

+This approach reduces unnecessary checks and can significantly improve performance in complex applications[1][5].

+## Managing Change Detection Manually

+Developers can also manually control change detection using methods provided by `ChangeDetectorRef`:

+- **markForCheck()**: Marks the component for checking during the next change detection cycle.
+- **detectChanges()**: Manually triggers change detection for the current component and its children.
+- **detach()**: Excludes the view from change detection until it is reattached[1][7].

+## Conclusion

+Understanding Angular's change detection mechanism is vital for building efficient applications.
+By leveraging both default and OnPush strategies, developers can optimize performance while ensuring that their applications remain responsive and up-to-date with user interactions and data changes.

+Sure!
+Angular's change detection is a core mechanism that updates the DOM when data changes.
+It ensures that the UI reflects the latest state of the application.
+Let’s break it down step by step.

+1. What is Change Detection?

+Change detection in Angular is the process of detecting changes in the component state (such as input properties, component variables, or services) and updating the DOM accordingly.

+2. How Change Detection Works in Angular

+Angular uses a mechanism called Zone.js to track asynchronous operations like:

+Events (e.g., user clicks)

+Promises & async/await

+Observables (e.g., HTTP requests, RxJS)

+setTimeout / setInterval

+When any of these operations occur, Angular’s change detection runs automatically to check if there are any changes that need to be reflected in the UI.

+3. Change Detection Strategies

+Angular provides two change detection strategies:

+a) Default (Check Always)

+Used by default in every component.

+It checks the whole component tree whenever an event occurs.

+Even if a small part of the data changes, Angular runs change detection for the entire application.

+b) OnPush

+Improves performance by checking only when an @Input() property changes.

+Suitable for components that receive immutable data.

+Change detection will not run unless:

+The @Input() reference changes.

+An event occurs inside the component.

+A manual trigger is used (e.g., ChangeDetectorRef.markForCheck()).

+@Component({
+  selector: 'app-example',
+  template: `<p>{{data.name}}</p>`,
+  changeDetection: ChangeDetectionStrategy.OnPush
+})
+export class ExampleComponent {
+  @Input() data: { name: string };
+}

+4. Change Detection Phases

+Change detection happens in two phases:

+a) Update Phase

+1. Angular checks for changes in component properties.

+2. Updates the component’s UI if changes are detected.

+b) View Rendering Phase

+1. The updated values are rendered in the browser.

+2. The cycle repeats when new changes occur.

+5. Manual Change Detection

+Sometimes, you need to trigger change detection manually using ChangeDetectorRef.

+Methods in ChangeDetectorRef

+markForCheck() → Marks the component and its ancestors for checking in the next cycle.

+detectChanges() → Immediately runs change detection for the component and its children.

+detach() → Stops change detection for the component.

+reattach() → Re-enables change detection for the component.

+import { Component, ChangeDetectorRef } from '@angular/core';

+@Component({
+  selector: 'app-example',
+  template: `<p>{{counter}}</p>
+             <button (click)="updateCounter()">Update</button>`
+})
+export class ExampleComponent {
+  counter = 0;

+  constructor(private cd: ChangeDetectorRef) {}

+  updateCounter() {
+    this.counter++;
+    this.cd.detectChanges(); // Manually trigger change detection
+  }
+}

+6. Change Detection Optimization Tips

+Use OnPush strategy for better performance.

+Avoid modifying objects directly; use immutable data.

+Use trackBy in *ngFor to optimize lists.

+Detach and reattach change detection in high-performance scenarios.

+---